BobDotCom/B-1B/readme-bone.txt

 - engines off
 - parking brake off
 - with 190000lb of fuel (full), some space is required to be able to trim the aircraft
-- you can immidiately change fuel/weapon status in the B-1B menu, but only on the ground.
+- you can immediately change fuel/weapon status in the B-1B menu, but only on the ground.

 XXXX INSTRUCTIONS XXXX